 - In a House of Mouse episode, this is just barely averted—while Mickey did spend the rent money on cheese (again), he manages to raise enough to replace it before Pete shuts the club down.

 - The plot of the Mickey Mouse short "Moving Day" is set in motion by the fact that Mickey and Donald Duck haven't paid the rent in six months.

 - Megas XLR: one episode was devoted to Coop trying to figure out why his TV wasn't working, and after "juicing" and destroying a planet-sized monster to save a satellite, his mother asks him if he paid the bill.

-- In one episode of The Real Ghostbusters, the Ghostmaster curses the Ghostbusters so no plumbing or electrical devices within forty feet from any of them would work.
+- In one episode, the Ghostmaster curses the Ghostbusters so no plumbing or electrical devices within forty feet from any of them would work.
 After they defeated him and broke the curse, they were watching television to celebrate until it stopped working because Peter forgot to pay the electric bill.

 - In another episode, a ghost family moves inside the Ghostbusters' headquarters.
 When the busters return and find themselves unable to open the front door.
 Peter asked if they forgot to pay the rent and Egon answered that the place is theirs and they don't have to pay rent.

-- The Simpsons: Homer once forgot to pay for the insurance.
-When he remembered, he left an envelope with the money at the insurance company, where he found a message saying they'd not return until 15:00.
-He was then worried something would happen before then.
+- In "How the Test Was Won", Homer forgets to pay for the insurance.
+When he remembers and leaves an envelope with the money at the insurance company, he finds a message saying they'd not return until 3:00, leaving him worried that something will happen before then.